arosenkranz/scenarios/identifying-frontend-issues/02-advanced-rum/04-step.md

   ![The monitor has returned to its normal state.](assets/monitor-ok.png)

 > **Note:** You can also ensure the error isn't occurring anymore by checking the Error Tracking page.
-You'll notice that there are no issues listed for version 1.2 of the microsite.
+You'll notice that there are no issues listed for version 1.2 of the Discounts frontend.

-Great work resolving the issue on the microsite!
+Great work resolving the issue on the Discounts app!
 Now that you have custom actions and a monitor in place, it'll be much easier for you to be alerted to problems in your application and what data or attributes are associated with those problems.

 Click the **Continue** button below to complete this activity and course.